kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 Using a forward-secret exporter secret (provided by the safe extension API), each member creates a new secret tree.
-Whenever a group member wants to send a message, it creates a fresh random challenge (see {{challenge generation}}) for that message.
+Whenever a group member wants to send a message, it creates a fresh random challenge (see {{challenge-generation}}) for that message.
 Each challenge is mapped to its own secret using a forward-secure KDF implimented using a new secret tree (see {{forward-secure-kdf}}).
 The secret is used to derive the key/nonce used to encrypt a message.
 The sender includes the challenge in the AAD of the application message so that receivers can also derive the decryption key.
 Finally, to ensure forward secrecy of the challenge-based application message both sender and recipients apply the same